 Whether your loved one’s injuries give rise to a car accident claim, another personal injury claim, or a wrongful death claim, don’t overlook your own loss of consortium claim to recover your losses!

 The serious injury or death of someone you love—a spouse, child, or parent—is devastating.
 If a close family member is injured or dies and is therefore unable to fulfill the role he or she played in your life, you may be entitled to monetary damages for “loss of consortium.”
 These damages are intended to compensate you for the loss of that person’s affection, companionship, sexual relations, and all the other services and benefits he or she provided before being injured.

-If your loved one suffered personal injuries or death caused by someone else’s negligence or carelessness, an experienced Columbus Personal injury attorney can help you determine whether you have a loss of consortium claim to compensate you for your own loss—in addition to the personal injury claim on behalf of your loved one for medical expenses, pain, and suffering lost wages, and the like.
+If your loved one suffered personal injuries or death caused by someone else’s negligence or carelessness, call our experienced Personal injury lawyers in Columbus, Ohio.
+We can help you determine whether you have a loss of consortium claim to compensate you for your own loss—in addition to the personal injury claim on behalf of your loved one for medical expenses, pain, and suffering, lost wages, and the like.
 At Slater & Zurz LLP, our car accident lawyers have been handling personal injury cases for over 30 years and have built a long track record of success in obtaining compensation for our clients.
 Call one of our auto accident lawyers for a free consultation, and we’ll evaluate your loved one’s personal injury claim as well as your potential loss of consortium claim.
 We’ll let you know your rights, answer any questions you may have, and recommend what we believe are your best options.

 Most serious personal injury claims can give rise to a loss of consortium claim.

 You may have a loss of consortium claim if one of your close relatives (typically, but not always, a spouse) has suffered serious personal injuries or death as the result of someone else’s negligence in the following circumstances: